-Goldsmith won his only Oscar in 1976 for this soundtrack, but it's not the only time he will appear on my personal best of list.
-Whether you love or hate the scoring with voices approach, no one can deny this soundtracks unique sound and the iconic images that it evokes.
+Goldsmith won his only Oscar in 1976 for this soundtrack, but this will not be the only time he will appear on my personal Best of List.
+Whether you love or hate the scoring with voices approach, no one can deny the recording's unique sound and the iconic images that it evokes.

-You can hear its influence on composers like Michael Abels and his score for the film Get Out.
+You can hear the influence on composers like Michael Abels and his score for the film Get Out.

-Damien, the preternatural child antagonist of the film, is buoyed by the the ominous music Goldsmith has created.
-Because of this inventive score, we know that Damien is involved in the antics being played out before us—even when Damien himself is off screen.
+Damien, the preternatural child antagonist of the film, is buoyed by the ominous music Goldsmith has created.
+Because of this inventive score, we know that Damien is involved in the antics being played out before us—even when Damien himself is not on screen.

 A NIGHTMARE ON ELM STREET - Charles Bernstein